GangLiTarheel/DeepGWAS/README.md

 ## News and Updates
-All notable changes to this project will be documented in the changelog.md file.
+All notable changes to this project will be documented in [this file](https://github.com/GangLiTarheel/DeepGWAS/blob/main/changelog.md).

 ## Installation